MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-generic-data-source.md

 -   Back up data source with shared disk clusters

--   Back up in muliple domains
+-   Back up in multiple domains

 -   Back up to tape

 ## <a name="GenericDataSource"></a>Registering a new data source
-You'll need to run the Modify-RegisteredWriters command to add, remove or modify the VSS writer ID for a data source to the list that's registered with DPM.
+You'll need to run the Modify-RegisteredWriters command to add, remove, or modify the VSS writer ID for a data source to the list that's registered with DPM.

 **Syntax**